Rob Likens

-Rob Likens (born September 5, 1967) is an American football coach who is currently the wide receivers coach at Southern Methodist University.
+Rob Likens (born September 5, 1967) is an American football coach who is currently the wide receivers coach and co-offensive coordinator at Southern Methodist University.
 He is the former offensive coordinator and quarterbacks coach at Arizona State University.

 Likens was born in Warren, Ohio and attended Mississippi State University.
 He began his coaching career in 1992, joining the North Alabama Lions as running backs coach.
 He switched to coaching North Alabama's wide receivers coach in 1993.

 He left North Alabama in 1998, joining the Temple Owls as a wide receivers coach.